 When I was recipe testing these brownies, I did not intend on making them so similar to boxed brownies.
 But after one bite, I instantly recognized that texture.
 I ran to the store and picked up a box of brownie mix just to be sure!

 When comparing the two side by side, I was blown away.
 They were the exact same density, color, and texture.
-The only difference is the intensity of the chocolate.
-For my recipe, it has a slightly deeper chocolate flavor which is why I dubbed these the gourmet version of boxed brownies!
+The only difference is the intensity of the chocolate and overall richness.
+For my recipe, it has a slightly deeper chocolate flavor due to the use of both real chocolate and cocoa powder.

 For the longest time, I struggled with baking brownies.
 They were either too fluffy and cake-like or way too ooey gooey for my liking.
 Luckily, I discovered a couple tricks that totally changed my brownie game!